 We examine Britannia double glazing windows to find out whether this company deserves to rank among the top window installers in the UK.

-Britannia Windows is a family-owned and operated business based in Clevedon, near Bristol, specialising in double glazing windows.
-The company manufactures its own window units to size, using glass that has at least an A+ rating for energy efficiency, as well as triple glazing.
-While the factory and headquarters are based in Clevedon, there are showrooms across Bristol, West Sussex, Somerset and Hampshire.
+Britannia Windows is a family-owned business based in Clevedon, near Bristol, which specialises in double glazing windows.
+The company manufactures its own window units to size, using glass that has at least an A+ rating for energy efficiency.
+While the factory and headquarters are based in Clevedon, Britannia has showrooms across Bristol, West Sussex, Somerset and Hampshire.

-Customers can choose from an impressive colour palette.
-The standard range of window frames is available in white and two woodgrain effect options – cherrywood and golden oak.
+The company offers uPVC and aluminium windows only, and customers can choose from an impressive colour palette including white and two woodgrain effect options – cherrywood and golden oak.
 Britannia’s premium range includes fine woodgrain finishes that resemble real timber frames very accurately.
 Options include woodgrain white, cream, rustic cherry, Irish oak, red, blue, Chartwell green, and grey.

 Despite its growth and success in the South of England, Britannia has retained the hands-on approach of a friendly family business, offering advice and consultative home visits to draw up accurate quotations.

-Britannia Windows also offers low-cost monthly financing, “buy now, pay later” plans and a 0% APR on purchases over £3,000.
+Britannia also offers low-cost monthly financing, “buy now, pay later” plans and a 0 per cent APR on purchases over £3,000.

-On the downside, we’ve seen several poor reviews about Britannia Windows on Bark, Trustpilot, AllChecked and Yell.
-It seems that customers’ experiences vary dramatically depending on the installer, as is often the case with double glazing window companies.
+Britannia Windows boasts a high rating on Trustpilot and Checkatrade.com as of January 2026, but reviews are mixed on other platforms such as Bark or AllChecked.
+It seems that customers’ experiences can vary depending on the contractor, as is often the case with double glazing window companies.
 However, compared to other window providers, Britannia has relatively few reviews, so bear this in mind when you make a decision.

 Choosing a company can be a difficult decision as the windows you choose can affect your home’s comfort and energy efficiency.
 Plus, installing replacement windows is an expensive process, so you want to ensure you get it right.
 Always consider the pros and cons before making a final decision.